 If you are thinking about being a barista or would like a job as a barista, you will most certainly be making plenty of espresso.
 Espresso is the essential coffee beverage that is the foundation of most coffee shops today.
+In this barista class we'll focus on the history of espresso.
 Of course, there is a growing trend towards pour-over coffee beverages.
 These also have their place at the coffee bar, but espresso and the machines that create espresso will continue to dominate.

 Espresso is synonymous with coffee.